 In some states, guaranteed issue laws have or could be coupled with related measures that may impact our business.
 For example, a proposal in California included a combination of a number of items, including a guaranteed issue component, a "mandate" that requires all individuals to purchase or otherwise obtain health insurance and a requirement that health insurance carriers spend 85% or more of premium revenue on patient care.
-Additionally, certain candidates for the 2008 presidential election have espoused as part of their overall campaign platform variations of a universal healthcare system that would require substantial number of individuals to purchase or otherwise obtain health insurance for themselves and/or their children.
+Additionally, the President elect has expressed his views with respect to healthcare reform at a general level, but has not proffered a detailed proposal.
+Given the generality with which he has expressed his views, it is not possible for us to predict the impact of any healthcare reform on our business.
 We cannot be certain of the impact of any new legislation at the state or federal level, but it could harm our business, operating results and financial condition.
-In addition, speculation regarding potential changes in the regulatory environment creates uncertainties that could lead to increased volatility in our stock price in the short term.
+In addition, speculation regarding healthcare reform or potential changes in the regulatory environment in which we operate creates uncertainties that could lead to increased volatility and a reduction in our stock price in the short term.